-The following instructions assume you have installed MySQL with the MySQL Yum repository or with an RPM package directly downloaded from MySQL Developer Zone's MySQL Download page; if that is not the case, follow the instructions in Chapter 2, Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository.
+The following instructions assume you have installed MySQL with the MySQL Yum repository or with an RPM package directly downloaded from MySQL Developer Zone's MySQL Download page; if that is not the case, following the instructions in Chapter 2, Replacing a Third-Party Distribution of MySQL Using the MySQL Yum Repository.

 For important information about upgrading from MySQL 5.6 to 5.7, see Upgrading from MySQL 5.6 to 5.7.

 Upgrade MySQL and its components by the following command, for platforms that are not dnf-enabled:

 sudo yum update mysql-server